-lished a process for integrated rather than sequential review.
-The new MOU does not retain DOE as the lead coordinator but rather specifies that the major land managers - the Department of the Interior (DOI) and USDA - will be the lead agencies for projects on federal lands.135 For all other applications, the MOU provides that the lead agency will be the primary regulator, FERC.
-The agreement also establishes clear timelines for agency review and coordination and provides for a single administrative record.136
+respective roles, with DOE retaining lead authority.
+Yet the collective action problem persisted.
+The initial MOU had little effect, and permit applicants continued to proceed sequentially, agency by agency, resulting in considerable delays.
+The Obama Administration revisited this state of affairs out of concern that transmission projects on federal lands were still proceeding too slowly.
+After months of negotiation, the nine key agencies signed a new agreement in which they established a process for integrated rather than sequential review.
+The new MOU does not retain DOE as the lead coordinator but rather specifies that the major land managers - the Department of the Interior (DOI) and USDA - will be the lead agencies for projects on federal lands.
+For all other applications, the MOU provides that the lead agency will be the primary regulator, FERC.
+The agreement also establishes clear timelines for agency review and coordination and provides for a single administrative record.
+Second S

 This example illustrates both the benefits and challenges presented by MOUs.
 By simplifying a multiagency approval process and eliminating needless duplication, interagency agreements can reduce transaction costs for both applicants and agencies.137 And by converting a sequential decisionmaking process into an integrated one with a single record, the agencies can improve the expertise on which their decisions are based.
 Still, the fact that a new agreement was necessary at all shows that even when Congress recognizes a collective action problem and instructs agencies to coordinate, agencies sometimes fail to do so.
-Agencies may negotiate MOUs but then let them languish, sometimes for years.138 Moreover, despite their often being quite detailed and substantive, these agreements are generally not legally enforceable.139 And they may prove unstable across administrations, or even throughout the life of a single administration, since disgruntled agencies can block implementation simply by refusing to cooperate.
-Thus, while MOUs may be promising instruments, their successful implementation may require a central coordinator, especially where agencies are reluctant to agree.
+Agencies may negotiate MOUs but they can sit dormant, sometimes for years.138 Moreover, despite their often being quite detailed and substantive, these agreements are generally not legally enforceable.139 And they may prove unstable across administrations, or even through-